National Museum of Rural Life (2 miles)

 Textile Towerhouse (60 miles)

-A beautifully restored building which uses period rooms, figures and audiovisuals to explain the turbulent past of the town and the tower.
-With a regular programme of changing exhibitions and children's schoolroom.
+A beautifully restored building which uses period rooms combined with modern audiovisuals to tell the the turbulent story of the town and the tower.
+Plus changing special exhibitions and vintage children's schoolroom with smart dress up and craft activities!

 MandD's Scotland's Theme Park (6 miles)